starringjane/wordpress-blade/docs/livewire.md

 {
     public function mount(): void
     {
-        // Runs only once when the component created
+        // Runs only once when the component is created, before the data is hydrated }
-    }

     public function boot(): void
     {
         // Runs on every request, before the data is hydrated }

+    public function mounted(): void
+    {
+        // Runs only once when the component is created, after the data is hydrated }

     public function booted(): void